fjvallarino/monomer/tasks.md

     - Fetch content from url, show rows of data with embedded images
       - Check why border was not shown in some cases (may be ok)
       - Improve cursor handling (if children do not have cursor settings they should not change it)
+      - Re-import Color Table and keep it in original order

 - Pending
   - Add header in all files, indicating license and documenting what the module does